 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 One way to revisit the younger days when you were inspired to draw invisible swords and make a mark in the world like Ashoka the Great is by journeying to the sacred Sanchi Stupa.
-Sanchi Stupa is a Buddhist complex in Sanchi town of Madhya Pradesh, renowned for its many Buddhist Stupas, built by Emperor Ashoka.
-Stupas are hemispherical domes that contain a central chamber, where the relics of Buddha or his followers were placed.
-The emperor had issued orders for the construction of stupas to preserve and preach Buddhist philosophy and doctrines.
+Sanchi Stupa is a Buddhist complex in Sanchi town, Madhya Pradesh, renowned for its many Buddhist stupas built by Emperor Ashoka.
+Stupas are hemispherical domes that contain a central chamber where the relics of Buddha or his followers are placed.
+The emperor had issued orders for the construction of stupas to preserve and preach Buddhist philosophy and doctrine.
 On your trip, you will realize that every stupa is an architectural masterpiece, narrating the glorious history of the Mauryan period.

 Location: Madhya Pradesh

 The Great Stupa,Bija Mandal